 When the U.S. Senate enacted the $2 trillion Coronavirus Aid, Relief and Economic Security (CARES) Act, the SBA announced it would back $349 billion in loans designed to help small businesses struggling with COVID-19.
-This relief is coming under a program called the Paycheck Protection Program.
+This relief is coming under a program called the PPP.

-Loans through the Paycheck Protection Program are designed to cover some working capital costs for a business and help them retain their employees.
+Loans through the PPP are designed to cover some working capital costs for businesses and help them retain their employees.

 Highlights of the program include: